-Concrete reinforcing steel (rebar) refers to carbon steel used as reinforcement in concrete.
-This Environmental Product Declaration is for 1 metric ton of fabricated Carbon Steel Rebar produced by CMC in Rancho Cucamonga, California.
-Carbon Steel Rebar is manufactured from steel scrap, melted in an Electric Arc Furnace (EAF) followed by hot rolling, and by transport to CMC fabrication shops and fabrication.
+Concrete reinforcing steel (rebar and wire rod) refers to carbon steel used as reinforcement in concrete.
+This Environmental Product Declaration is for 1 metric ton of fabricated carbon steel rebar and wire rod produced by CMC in Jacksonville, Florida.
+Carbon steel rebar and wire rod are manufactured from steel scrap, melted in an Electric Arc Furnace (EAF) followed by hot rolling, and by transport to CMC fabrication shops and fabrication.